- ๐จ 2026.8: Comfort Braking โ Rolling Out NOW

 Grok can add destinations, edit the current route, and remove waypoints โ entirely through voice.
 For long-distance driving, this is a practical quality-of-life upgrade that keeps your eyes on the road.

-The assistant also ships with customisable personality modes, ranging from "Storyteller" to "Unhinged" โ a nod to xAI's personality-forward design philosophy.
-Most drivers will find the default conversational mode useful and appropriately restrained.
+The assistant also ships with customisable personality modes: Assistant, Storyteller, Unhinged, Therapist, Argumentative, and several others.
+Most drivers will settle on the default Assistant mode, which is conversational but measured.
+The more colourful modes are best explored during a charging stop rather than at motorway speed.
 Access Grok via the right scroll wheel on the steering wheel (hold down) or through the touchscreen's voice interface.

 Child Left-Alone Detection